Fifty Shades of Green – in reality, there are millions of shades of green in Salento, Colombia’s beautiful Coffee Region

 Advantages And Disadvantages of Infrastructure

-As things go, pretty attracts tourists, consequently, there are packs of backpackers occupying the small place, and many shops and restaurants jumped on this global fusion-vegan-yoga-bandwagon.
+As things go, pretty does attract tourists.
+Consequently, there are packs of backpackers occupying the small place, and many shops and restaurants jumped on this global fusion-vegan-yoga-bandwagon.

 On the upside, there is an excellent infrastructure, many small shops, a small supermarket, banks, and ATMs.